 The lighter life diet is different to most, it works by firstly controlling your calorie intake and then just to make sure you stay on the right path, throw in some counselling.
 A totally fresh look and a great way to keep you motivated.
 This was targeted to people with a B.M.I of over 30.

 Your recommended food intake is 4 food replacement packs per day, this could be shakes, bars or mousses but unfortunately no normal food of your choice.
+At this point your only choice is to choose what’s the best diet to lose weight and go with your decision.

 Again this diet is designed to promote rapid weight loss by controlling your calorie intake.
 This can sometimes be 1000 calories per day, now bearing in mind that to keep healthy we are recommended 2000 calories for women and 2500 calories for men.